bkmar1192/SecurityCamera/README.md

 Cameras in mind it should work with any refreshing image file.

 Security Camera requires the Python Image Library module to be installed.
-To install run the following from the command prompt: 'sudo pip install Pillow' .
+To install run the following from the terminal: 'sudo pip install Pillow' .

 Plugin Configuration:
 ---------------------